Wolpes11/PDBM-project-for-ICMEs/README.md

 - Analityc_w: (km/s) solar wind value obtained via analytic inversion of the Drag-Based Model equations
 - Analityc_gamma: (km^-1) value of the drag parameter obtained via analytic inversion of the Drag-Based Model equations
 - filename: (string) name of the file containing PDBM information from the statistical inversion procedure

+# PDBM-project-for-ICMEs
+Utilities for the creation of a CME database and the propagation of ICMEs using the Probabilistic Drag-Based Model (PDBM)

+## List of functionalities (Python scripts and/or Python functions) for DB creation:
+- Download and Clean Data from Richardson&Cane (R&C) catalog (TODO)
+- Merging R&C data with LASCO/CDAW data (TODO)
+- Computing derived quantities (e.g. de-projected velocity, acceleration, ...)
+(TODO)

+## List of functionalities for the PDBM:
+- PDBM direct module
+- PDBM inverse module
+- Statistical Inversion of PDBM parameters

+## Other utilities for plotting and analyzing the results

+## Python libraries needed
+Numpy
+Pandas
+Sunpy
+...